 Bible Study Online Article Covers :

-Now understand that all of this was happening at a time, when the beasts of the field were in great abundance, and humanity had not yet solidified itself, from within the lands were the beasts roamed.
+Understand, all of this was happening at a time when the beasts of the field were in great abundance.
+Humanity had not solidified itself from within the lands where the beasts roamed.

-And this was happening while in turn, allowing Nimrod to become a major contributor, when it came to keeping the wild beast from overwhelming his kingdom.
+This was happening while, in turn, allowing Nimrod to become a major contributor - when it came to keeping the wild beast from overwhelming his kingdom.

-And because of this, Nimrod would eventually earn his great reputation, as he garnered respect amongst his people as well.
+And because of this, Nimrod would eventually earn his great reputation, as he garnered respect amongst his people.

-Also keep in mind, Nimrod not only used these men to invade his neighbors, but he also used them, when it came to executing judgment and punishment upon the innocent, and to those, who'd dared to opposed him.
-Understand that Nimrod had thought of himself, as being a mighty prince, just like Alexander the Great, and Caesar did, much later on, in the history of mankind.
+Also, keep in mind, Nimrod not only used these men to invade his neighbors, but he also used them when it came to executing judgment and punishment upon the innocent and to those who'd dared to oppose him.
+Understand that Nimrod had thought of himself as being a mighty prince, just like Alexander the Great and Caesar did, much later on, in the history of humankind.

-And on to make matters worse, Nimrod would also institute a pagan religion (possibly Baalism) from within these kingdoms that he had built, and conquered.
+And on to make matters worse, Nimrod would institute a pagan religion (possibly Baalism) from within these kingdoms that he had built and conquered.
 Just like Jeroboam (during his reign as Israel's first Northern king) would do at a much later date.
-Nimrod would begin to taunt God with his defiance, by practically daring the Lord to do something about the mayhem that he was wreaking upon mankind, as he oppressed and tortured those who opposed him.
+Nimrod would begin to taunt God with his defiance.
+He did this by practically daring the Lord to do something about the mayhem - he was wreaking upon his fellowmen as he oppressed and tortured those who opposed him.

 The Sacred Record points out that at the beginning of his reign, Nimrod named his first kingdom Babel.
-Now I personally believe that this information is very important to know, being that it would seem to shed a little bit more light, when it came to the the events that were to take place sometime later.
+Now I believe that this information is essential to know.
+It would seem to shed a little bit more light - when it came to the events that were to take place sometime later.

-And because of this, we now know that Nimrod was indeed a great builder of things.
-And we also know, the name in which he named his first kingdom (Babel).
-And because of this, we now have some idea, when his reign had actually taken place, which would lead one to presumed that Nimrod was perhaps, the mastermind behind the infamous Tower of Babel.
+Because of this, we now know that Nimrod was indeed a great builder of things.
+We also see the name in which he named his first kingdom (Babel).
+Because of this, we now have some idea when his reign had taken place, which would lead one to presume that Nimrod was perhaps the mastermind behind the infamous Tower of Babel.

 Bible Study Online